richard-lane/fourbody/README.md

 All the functionality is provided by a single function, [`fourbody.param.helicity_param`](fourbody/param.py#L24).

 ## Example
+A complete example showing how to read arrays from a ROOT file using `uproot`, parameterise points using the code in this package + plot projections using `matplotlib`.

 ```python
 """ Example for the decay D->K+K-pi+pi- """
 import uproot